 Since October 1, 2013, THDA has made Great Choice Program Loans available to eligible borrowers.
 Great Choice Program Loans are thirty year, fixed interest rate loans, fully amortized with full documentation and secured by a first lien on the property purchased.
 The interest rate for Great Choice Program Loans is set at a rate which results in the yield on such Program Loans not in excess of 1.125% above the yield on the related issue of bonds.
-As of the date of this Official Statement, the interest rate for Great Choice Program Loans is 4.00%.
-The interest rate for Great Choice Program Loans will be 3.50% as of July 1, 2020.
+The current interest rate for Great Choice Program Loans is 3.00%